 Why are some people better able to forgive than others?

 Empathetic people who are able to discern extenuating circumstances that might have led to the perpetrator’s action are more likely to be able to let go of their grievances.
 However, there is a danger in being too empathetic and forgiving.
 A perpetrator who is “let off the hook” too easily might repeat the offense and injure other people.
-In addition, if forgiveness is granted “cheaply,” the offender might not feel obligated to repent, as often happens in cases of spousal abuse.
-For this reason, an abused spouse should never be pressured to forgive and not hold the perpetrator accountable.
+In addition, if forgiveness is granted “cheaply,” the offender might not feel obligated to repent, as often happens in cases of abuse.
+For this reason, someone who has been abused should never be pressured to forgive and not hold the perpetrator accountable.

 What does Judaism teach us about how to seek forgiveness from someone we have wronged?